daemoncibsec/python_project/README.md

 The script acts on a file called "matches.txt" that contains soccer matches.
 This script allows you to add matches to the file, see how many times a team has played local or visitant, remove matches, list the names of the teams that have participated in any match, and list the ranking of the teams according to a specific amount of points (based on the number of games won or lost).
 The script reads the "partidos.txt" and/or writes on it (depending of the selected option in the menu) according to the data structure inside of it (CSV).

 El script actúa sobre un fichero llamado "partidos.txt" que contiene partidos de fútbol.
-Este script parmite añadir partidos al fichero, ver cuántas veces ha jugado un equipo como local o como visitante, eliminar partidos, listar los nombres de los equipos que han participado, y listar la clasificación de los equipos según una cantidad específica de puntos (según la cantidad de partidos ganados o perdidos).
+Este script permite añadir partidos al fichero, ver cuántas veces ha jugado un equipo como local o como visitante, eliminar partidos, listar los nombres de los equipos que han participado, y listar la clasificación de los equipos según una cantidad específica de puntos (según la cantidad de partidos ganados o perdidos).
 El script lee el fichero "partidos.txt" y/o escribe sobre este (dependiendo de la opción seleccionada en el menú) respetando siempre la estructura del fichero (CSV).

 ## Preview / Demostración